-Marian McLaughlin will be the Maryland Traditions Artist-in-Residence for the Spring 2023 semester, focusing on the tradition of crankies.
+Marian McLaughlin was the Maryland Traditions Artist-in-Residence for the Spring 2023 semester, focusing on the tradition of crankies.
 Crankies are visual and kinetic stories that are illustrated on long, rotating scrolls.
-In January and February, Ms. McLaughlin will conduct workshops with elementary school students at Tench Tilghman Elementary/Middle School in East Baltimore with collaboration from art teacher Breea Williams.
-Working with Linehan Artist Scholar Program Director Stephen Bradley, Marian will also demonstrate the crankie art form to UMBC Linehan Artist Scholar students enrolled in LAS 121.
+In January and February, Ms. McLaughlin conducted workshops with elementary school students at Tench Tilghman Elementary/Middle School in East Baltimore with collaboration from art teacher Brea Williams.
+Working with Linehan Artist Scholar Program Director Stephen Bradley, Marian also demonstrated the crankie art form to UMBC Linehan Artist Scholar students enrolled in LAS 121.

 There are all kinds of ways to make crankies – some artists create fabric crankies, others apply paint or ink to their scrolls.
 Renowned crankie artist Katherine Fahey applies intricate paper-cut silhouettes to her crankie scrolls.
 Once the scroll is finished, it is loaded into a box which has a viewing window.
 It’s attached to two wooden spools, which allows it to be hand-cranked while a story is told, a song is sung, or a tune is played.